AsteriskAmpersand/Ice-Stable/README.md

   - Fire damage decreased to 0+0 (was 40+20).
   - > Wyvern ammo wasn't particularly strong, but the fire damage further limited its usefulness.
 - Elemental Ammo:
-  - Damage decreased by 17.5%
+  - Physical and Element Damage decreased by 20.0%
   - Damage reduced to 0% after the 6th hit (down from 20% after the 9th hit).
 - Dragon Ammo:
   - MV increased to 4 (up from 2).